tetloose/tetloose-fractal/src/docs/04-components.md

 ## &lbrace;&lbrace;> initialStyle&rbrace;&rbrace;

-The initial style of the component is `opacity: 0`, this is handlebar Partial.
+The initial style of the component is `opacity: 0`, this is a handlebar Partial.
 See `src/config/handlebars.js` for more info, if you add Helpers / Partials, you will need to restart the application.

 ## data-module="ObjectName"